Updated: May 10

 Midsommar (in the Norse context) is a modern summer tradition in Northern European countries.
 It happens in the middle of summer, around June 21-24 (the summer solstice).
 Activities include light-hearted entertainment, from dressing up with flower crowns to dancing to catchy folk songs around a midsommarstång (a leafy maypole).

-This song has been translated and added to this book.
+This song has been translated and added to the book 'Midsommar Sòl'.
 In it, the last person dancing gets crowned Midsummer queen or king!

-Wanting to tie in elements of ancient sun-worship and traditional summer games, the Norse goddess Sol stars as the main character whose entire focus is giving everyone a well-deserved break!
+Wanting to tie in elements of ancient sun-worship and traditional summer games, the Norse goddess Sòl stars as the main character whose entire focus is giving everyone a well-deserved break from summer chores!

 It really is a feel-good story for the whole family.